The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 426

-427#define MIN_LEN(_info) (info->type == PASSWORD_HASH_SALTED ? (info->min_hash_len + 1) : info->min_hash_len)
+427#define MIN_LEN(_info) ((_info)->type == PASSWORD_HASH_SALTED ? ((_info)->min_hash_len + 1) : (_info)->min_hash_len)

 428